ansys/pymapdl/doc/source/getting_started/using_julia.rst

       Activating project at `C:\Users\USER\julia_test`

-It should show a message that the new package (``julia_test``) has been activated and that environment name will now precede the command line.
+A message should appear, indicating that the new package (``julia_test``) has been activated.
+This environment name will now precede the command line.

 .. code-block:: julia

     (julia_test) pkg>

-Then we proceed to install *PyCall* package by typing:
+Next install the *PyCall* package by typing:

 .. code-block:: julia

     (julia_test) pkg> add PyCall

-To use *PyCall*, we go first to the Julia command line by pressing the backspace key.
+To use *PyCall*, press the backspace key to go to the Julia command line.
-Then we can use the *PyCall* package as:
+Next use the *PyCall* package with:

 .. code-block:: julia